Maglev: AMT test track – Powder Springs, Georgia, USA

 A second prototype system in Powder Springs, Georgia, USA, was built by American Maglev Technology, Inc. The test track is 610 m long with a 168.6 m curve.
 Vehicles are operated up to 60 km/h, below the proposed operational maximum of 97 km/h.
-A June 2013 review of the technology called for an extensive testing program to be carried out to ensure the system complies with various regulatory requirements including the American Society of Civil Engineers (ASCE) People Mover Standard.
+A June 2013 review of the technology called for an extensive testing program to ensure the system complies with various regulatory requirements, including the American Society of Civil Engineers (ASCE) People Mover Standard.
 The review noted that the test track is too short to assess the vehicles' dynamics at the maximum proposed speeds.

 FTA's UMTD program, USA

 In the US, the Federal Transit Administration (FTA) Urban Maglev Technology Demonstration program funded the design of several low-speed urban maglev demonstration projects.
 It assessed HSST for the Maryland Department of Transportation and maglev technology for the Colorado Department of Transportation.
-The FTA also funded work by General Atomics at California University of Pennsylvania to evaluate the MagneMotion M3 and of the Maglev2000 of Florida superconducting EDS system.
-Other US urban maglev demonstration projects of note are the LEVX in Washington State and the Massachusetts-based Magplane.
+The FTA also funded work by General Atomics at California University of Pennsylvania to evaluate the MagneMotion M3 and the Maglev2000 superconducting EDS system of Florida.
+Another US urban maglev demonstration project of note is the Massachusetts-based Magplane.

-San Diego, California USA
+San Diego, California, USA

-General Atomics has a 120 m test facility in San Diego, that is used to test Union Pacific's 8 km freight shuttle in Los Angeles.
+General Atomics has a 120 m test facility in San Diego, which is used to test Union Pacific's 8 km freight shuttle in Los Angeles.
 The technology is "passive" (or "permanent"), using permanent magnets in a Halbach array for lift and requiring no electromagnets for either levitation or propulsion.
 General Atomics received US$90 million in research funding from the federal government.
 They are also considering their technology for high-speed passenger services.

-SCMaglev, Yamanashi Japan
+SCMaglev, Yamanashi, Japan

-Japan has a demonstration line in Yamanashi prefecture where test train SCMaglev L0 Series Shinkansen reached 603 km/h, faster than any wheeled trains.
-The demonstration line will become part of the Chūō Shinkansen linking Tokyo and Nagoya which, is currently under construction.
+Japan has a demonstration line in Yamanashi prefecture where a test train of the SCMaglev L0 Series Shinkansen reached 603 km/h, faster than any wheeled train.
+The demonstration line will become part of the Chūō Shinkansen linking Tokyo and Nagoya, which is currently under construction.

 These trains use superconducting magnets, which allow for a larger gap, and repulsive/attractive-type electrodynamic suspension (EDS).
 In comparison, Transrapid uses conventional electromagnets and attractive-type electromagnetic suspension (EMS).

-On 15 November 2014, The Central Japan Railway Company ran eight days of testing for the experimental maglev Shinkansen train on its test track in Yamanashi Prefecture.
+On 15 November 2014, the Central Japan Railway Company ran eight days of testing for the experimental maglev Shinkansen train on its test track in Yamanashi Prefecture.
 One hundred passengers covered a 42.8 km route between the cities of Uenohara and Fuefuki, reaching speeds of up to 500 km/h.